-The Scientific Committee of the ESHG determines topics for these 90 minutes sessions which will best serve the educational needs of the attendees.
+The Scientific Committee of the ESHG determines topics for these 60 minutes sessions which will best serve the educational needs of the attendees.
 Particular care is taken to ensure that these sessions address basic issues and focus on the educational aspect.
 Those sessions are not intended for experts in the respective fields, but are designed to give a general basic introduction to a particular topic.
-Educational session 2, organised by the ESHG-Y, offers a dedicated session for the younger generation of the genetic community.

 The most notable and exciting work from all abstracts submitted to the conference will be honoured with an oral presentation in these sessions.
 Presenters are expected to explain their work and answer questions from the audience.
 Speaking time for concurrent session is 15 minutes including time for discussion.